8 Ways to Build Phonological Awareness in Grade-Schoolers

 Phonological awareness isn’t taught in all classrooms.
 This is especially true for older grades.
 So if your child has difficulty doing things like rhyming, noticing words that start with the same sound, or blending sounds together to make words, talk to the classroom teacher.

 Find out if phonological or phonemic awareness skills are taught in your child’s class.
-If the answer is “no,” ask if extra support is available.
-It’s also a good idea to ask that your child’s phonological awareness skills be tested, so you’ll know exactly what to practice at home.
+If they are not, ask if extra support is available.
+It’s also a good idea to ask that your child’s phonological awareness skills be tested.
+This will help you know exactly what to practice at home.